analyticsinmotion/werpy/README.md

 This project also includes third-party packages distributed under the BSD-3-Clause license, including NumPy and Pandas.

-The full text of the NumPy and Pandas licenses can be found in the LICENSES_bundles.txt in this repository.
+The full text of the NumPy and Pandas licenses can be found in the LICENSES directory in this repository.

 They can also be found directly in the following source codes: